Gaussian curvature: Informal definition

-At any point on a surface, we can find a normal vector that is at right angles to the surface; planes containing the normal vector are called normal planes.
+At any point on a surface, we can find a normal vector that is perpendicular to the surface; planes containing the normal vector are called normal planes.
 The intersection of a normal plane and the surface will form a curve called a normal section and the curvature of this curve is the normal curvature.
-For most points on most “smooth” surfaces, different normal sections will have different curvatures; the maximum and minimum values of these are called the principal curvatures, call these κ_{1}, κ_{2}.
+For most points on most "smooth" surfaces, different normal sections will have different curvatures; the maximum and minimum values of these are called the principal curvatures, call these κ_{1}, κ_{2}.
 The Gaussian curvature is the product of the two principal curvatures Κ = κ_{1}κ_{2}.

 The sign of the Gaussian curvature can be used to characterise the surface.